According to internet memes there are two kinds of people in this world: those who keep their inbox at zero, and those who don't.

 If your inbox needs a major overhaul here are four steps to slaying this spring cleaning and preventing yesterday's emails from becoming tomorrow's to-do list.

 You need to set aside some time to do this.
 No one said spring cleaning was easy, but write down the most important categories.
 For example:

 ACCOUNTS>IMPT TO DO*>BOSS**>COMPLETED PROJECTS>FREELANCERS>SYNDICATION PARTNERS>HOLDING***

-People tend to overcomplicate their filing system and they never end up using it.
-Try to keep the number of folders you create to under ten.
+People tend to overcomplicate their filing system, and they never end up using it.
+Try to keep the number of folders you create to under 10.
 That search bar in your email?
 It's actually incredibly efficient and more advanced than ever before.
 It does the work of all those sub-categories you're unnecessarily creating.

-** By creating a folder like "Boss" you can easily search your bosses name and drop all emails in this folder.
+** By creating a folder like "Boss," you can easily search your boss’s name and drop all emails in this folder.